VirtualEstatePlanner/MegaDocker/MANIKINS-LIST.md

 33. **VS Code** : has serious issuues but theoretically works, wants LDAP for auth if possible
 34. **Visualizer**: principle of least access: might need LDAP for auth
 35. Wallabag : - check funkypenguin
-36. WebDAV : I think is just a stub
+36. WebDAV : is not connectable, but docker reports as running
 37. **WordPress** : needs LDAP for auth